ItokawaK/MoNaS/README.md

 MoNaS (**Mo**squito **Na**<sup>+</sup> channel mutation **S**earch) is a pipelin tool to genotype voltage-gated sodium channel (VGSC) in mosquitos.
- Basically, MoNaS is designed to handle NGS data from targeted captured library (SureSelect, xGen probes for instance), but we are planning to let this tool to treat data of Sanger sequence and RNA-seq.
+Basically, MoNaS is designed to handle NGS data from genomic DNA such as targeted captured library (SureSelect, xGen probes for instance) or RNA/cDNA such as shotgun library of PCR amplified VGSC cDNA.

 Manuals
 -------